nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 Problems Encountered & Solutions

 Problem  1.
-Virtualization issue while setting up Kali Linux lab in VirtualB0x After trouble shooting, I discovered that Intel (R) the Virtualization hardware and the Intel (R) VT-d Feature was disabled in BIOS setting.
+Virtualization Error while setting up Kali Linux lab in VirtualB0x

+After trouble shooting, I discovered that Intel (R) the Virtualization hardware and the Intel (R) VT-d Feature was disabled in BIOS setting.
 I enabled it, restarted the computer and VirtualBox was able to run Kali Linux successfully.

 Problem 2.
-Internet Connectivity After Static IP Configuration After manually configuring the IPv4 settings,I Lost Internet connectivity and had to check the Kali/NetworkManager configuration.
+Internet Connectivity After Static IP Configuration

+After manually configuring the IPv4 settings,I Lost Internet connectivity and had to check the Kali/NetworkManager configuration.
 The problem was from the NetworkManager configuration.